top of page

-Empowering future college students and parents in the Greater New Orleans Area since 2018
+Empowering future college students and parents in the Greater New Orleans area since 2018

 ECCO Community Center is the classroom and advisory office outside of our school systems that provides guidance to students and parents from any background with services currently available in English and Spanish.
 ECCO is a New Orleans based 501c3 organization.
 It believes that access to higher education should be accessible to all.
 We provide educational guidance to Hispanic parents & first-generation students on financial, admission, and scholarship application processes for higher educational pathways.